 KeyCue 8 offers a flexible new way to define a wide variety of triggers, which can be combinations of modifier keystrokes and mouse clicks.
 These triggers can be used to perform different actions, like bringing up the KeyCue sheet for selected types of shortcuts, opening the KeyCue settings window, or other actions.

 A completely new action that can be assigned to a trigger is to show a collection of your frequently used URLs.
 Simply define your own favorite URL collection together with your preferred triggers, and you are ready to use KeyCue for quickly showing a table of your URLs and invoking them with a single click.
 The mechanism has been designed in a flexible way to support further extensions in the future.
 So the URL collection is just the beginning of other actions that will be included in future versions of KeyCue.

-System Requirements: Mac OS X 10.6 or newer, compatible with macOS Sierra
+System Requirements: Mac OS X 10.6 or newer, compatible with macOS High Sierra

 Operating System Support: Mac OS X